red-movie-of-china/auto-subtitle-generation-toolkits/README.md

 ## rewrite with airtest and upgrade jianying to latest 3.0 version

+## yt-dlp video from youtube bunch of channels

 ## video cut into 60 minutes, get subtitle from audio and combine subtitile into final one